Board And Batten - 2

 • Vinyl Siding: A lightweight alternative that mimics the look with reduced upkeep.
 It is often chosen for residential homes seeking a consistent appearance at a lower cost.

 • Metal Panels: Increasingly popular due to durability and precision manufacturing.
-Metal panels maintain clean spacing and sharp vertical lines across decades of use.
+Metal panels maintain clean spacing and sharp vertical lines across decades of use, especially when using board and batten metal siding.

 For Michigan homeowners, especially, metal is worth serious consideration.
 The material handles freeze-thaw cycles and heavy snow loads without warping or cracking—challenges that wood and vinyl siding can struggle with over time.